Get

 It can be tempting to take on behavioral training yourself.
 After all, you know your dog best, you’re around them all the time, and you want to see your hard work pay off.
 However, because the need for behavioral training results from problem behaviors that can be tricky and complex to solve, it may be worth it to invest in a professional trainer, at least initially.

-Professional trainers who specialize in behavioral problems can help you get to the root of your dog’s behavior and provide you with proven tools to change it.
-It is important to note that behavioral issues often stem from a specific emotion like fear or anxiety.
-These are complex problems that will benefit from professional help.
+Professional trainers who specialize in behavioral problems can help you get to the root of your dog’s behavior and provide you with proven tools to help manage or modify it.
+It is important to note that behavioral issues often stem from a specific emotion like fear or anxiety, but they may also be influenced by medical conditions, pain, developmental history, or learned experiences.
+These are complex problems that will benefit from professional help, and in some cases, evaluation by a veterinarian or veterinary behaviorist may be needed.

 There are several methods that can be used in behavioral training.
 However, most trainers and other professional animal behaviorists agree that positive reinforcement is often the method that produces the best outcome.